Local time and Tanaka formula for G-Brownian Motion: An intuitive approach to the local time

 under $P\in\mathcal {P}$.
 Indeed, under $P$ the $G$-Brownian motion is a continuous square integrable martingale, so that the above stochastic integral under $P$ is well-defined.
 We emphasize that the process $M^{P}$ is defined only $P-a.s.$ Let $L^{a,P}$ be the local time associated with $B$ under $P$, defined by the relation:

 It is well known that $L^{a, P}_{t}$ admits a $P$-modification that is continuous in $(t,a)$, and

-Thus, due to the definition of $L^{a}$, we have Consequently, $L^{a}$ is has a continuous $P$-modification, for all $P\in\mathcal {P}$.
+Thus, due to the definition of $L^{a}$, we have Consequently, $L^{a}$ has a continuous $P$-modification, for all $P\in\mathcal {P}$.
 However, $P$ is not dominated by a probability measure.
-Thus the question, if we can find a continuous modification of $L^{a}$ or even a jointly continuous modification of $(\alpha, t)\mapsto L_t^{\alpha}$ under $\mathbb{\hat{E}}$, i.e., w.r.t all $P\in\mathcal {P}$, is a nontrivial one which cannot be solved in the frame of the classical stochastic analysis.
+Thus the question, if we can find a continuous modification of $L^{a}$ or even a jointly continuous modification of $(\alpha, t)\mapsto L_t^{\alpha}$ under $\mathbb{\hat{E}}$, i.e., with respect to all $P\in\mathcal {P}$, is a nontrivial one which cannot be solved in the frame of the classical stochastic analysis.
 The other question which has its own importance is that of the integrability of $sgn(B_{\cdot}-a)$ in the framework of $G$-expectations.
 Indeed, in (\ref{e1}) we have considered the stochastic integral of $sgn(B_{\cdot}-a)$ under $P$, for each $P\in\mathcal {P}$ separately.
 However, the main difficulty is that the above family of probability measures is not dominated by one of these probability measures.
-To overcome this difficulty, we shall show that $sgn(B_{\cdot}-a)$ belongs to a suitable space of processes integrable w.r.t. to the $G$-Brownian motion $B$.
+To overcome this difficulty, we shall show that $sgn(B_{\cdot}-a)$ belongs to a suitable space of processes integrable with respect to the $G$-Brownian motion $B$.
 It should be expected that this space is $M_{\ast}^{2}(0,T)$ (see Definition \ref{d1}).
 This turns out to be correct if $\underline{\sigma}>0$, but it is not clear at all in the case of $\underline{\sigma}=0$.
-For this reason a larger space $\widetilde{M}_{\ast}^{2}(0,T)$ (see Definition \ref{d2}) is introduced in section 4, and its relationship with $M_{\ast}^{2}(0,T)$ is discussed.
-To get a jointly continuous modification of $(\alpha, t)\mapsto L_t^{\alpha}$ under $\mathbb{\hat{E}}$ in the framework of $G$-expectations, we use, in addition to the integrality of $sgn(B_{\cdot}-a)$ w.r.t. to the $G$-Brownian motion $B$, an approximation approach which is different from the classical method.
+For this reason a larger space $\widetilde{M}_{\ast}^{2}(0,T)$ (see Definition \ref{d2}) is introduced in Section 4, and its relationship with $M_{\ast}^{2}(0,T)$ is discussed.
+To get a jointly continuous modification of $(\alpha, t)\mapsto L_t^{\alpha}$ under $\mathbb{\hat{E}}$ in the framework of $G$-expectations, we use, in addition to the integrality of $sgn(B_{\cdot}-a)$ with respect to the $G$-Brownian motion $B$, an approximation approach which is different from the classical method.